IBM/vr-speech-sandbox-cardboard/README.md

 git clone https://github.com/watson-developer-cloud/unity-sdk.git
 ```

-Make sure you are on the develop branch.
 1. Open Unity and inside the project launcher select the ![Open](doc/source/images/unity_open.png?raw=true) button.
 1. Navigate to where you cloned this repository and open the `SpeechSandbox` directory.
 1. If prompted to upgrade the project to a newer Unity version, do so.